mandiberg/printwikipedia/meta-and-documentation/README.txt

 	You will need to build it from the NetBeans project in your GitHub repository.
 	Start NetBeans and open the "printwikipedia" NetBeans Project in your GitHub repository.
-	It will come up with conflicts about not finding the "scala-library-2.9.1-1.jar" and "akka-actor-2.0.jar" libraries.
-	Click "resolve problems" then select "scala-library-2.9.1-1.jar" from the conflicts window.
+	It will come up with a window about Project Problems Click "Resolve Problems…" then select "scala-library-2.9.1-1.jar" from the "Project Problmes:" list, and click "Resolve…"
-	Navigate to the "lib" folder in the GitHub "printwikipedia" repository and find the "scala-library-2.9.1-1.jar" file.
-Select it and click resolve.
-A green check should replace the red x beside "scala-library-2.9.1-1.jar" in the conflicts window.
+	In the popup window navigate to the "lib" folder in the GitHub "printwikipedia" repository and find the "scala-library-2.9.1-1.jar" file.
+Select it and click "Choose".
+A green check should replace the yellow triangle beside "scala-library-2.9.1-1.jar" in the Project Problems window.
-	Next select "akka-actor-2.0.jar" from the conflicts window and once again navigate to the "lib" folder in your GitHub "printwikipedia" repository and select the "akka- actor-2.0.jar" file.
+	Next select "akka-actor-2.0.jar" from the conflicts window and once again navigate to the "lib" folder in your GitHub (it may open here by default this time) "printwikipedia" repository and select the "akka-actor-2.0.jar" file.
 This should 	resolve all project issues.
+	Click "Close" to exit from the Project Problems window.
 	Now simply click the build button in the upper left portion of NetBeans (sybolized by a hammer).
 It should display "BUILD SUCCESSFUL" in green letters in the bottom of the window.